abhranildas/gx2-matlab/README.md

 # Generalized chi-square distribution [![View Generalized chi-square distribution on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/85028-generalized-chi-square-distribution)
 Matlab toolbox to compute the statistics, pdf, cdf, inverse cdf and random numbers of the generalized chi-square distribution.
+There is also a [python package](https://pypi.org/project/gx2/) version of this.

 ## Author
 Abhranil Das, Center for Perceptual Systems, The University of Texas at Austin.